 With the approval of the director of undergraduate studies, a student may take a double major in African Studies and an appropriate discipline or interdisciplinary program.

 Procedure: Students planning to major in African Studies should consult with the Director of Undergraduate Studies as soon as possible.
-The DUS is Daniel Magaziner.
+The DUS is Veronica Waweru.
 Official Yale College program and course information is found in the Yale College Programs of Study.